Most Active Speaker

 In this session I'll cover:

-- why people want to work
+- Why it is important for to people to work

-- what is AI and its applications
+- Artificial Intelligence and applications

 Working with the GitHub CLI